logto-io/docs/versioned_docs/version-1.x/docs/recipes/webhooks/configure-webhooks-in-console.md

 ---
-sidebar_label: Configure Webhooks in Console
+sidebar_label: Configure in Console
 sidebar_position: 1
 ---

-# Configure Webhooks in Console
+# Configure webhooks in Console

 _Added in v1.5.0_